-Opinion: My partner is 33 years older than me – but I’d still have his children
+Opinion: Robert De Niro too old to be a dad again?
+That’s raging bull

 Although I understand some of the concerns that may arise in situations like this, such as whether or not it’s “fair” that the child likely won’t get to spend a lifetime with its father, isn’t it about time that we gave our censoriousness a rest?

-I speak not out of some great love for the actor, but as a 32 year old who’s in love with a man 33 years her senior.
-Our age gap relationship is often a source of confusion and sometimes distress for strangers we’ve never even met.
+I speak not out of some great love for the actor, but as a 32-year-old who’s in love with a man 33 years her senior.
+The age gap in our relationship is often a source of confusion and sometimes distress for strangers we’ve never even met.
 They pass us in the street, their eyes judgemental, making assumptions.
 Although I’m no psychic, I suspect 90 per cent of those assumptions don’t involve love.

 If we were to add children into that picture, I know those concerns would be amplified the moment they learnt my partner was the father and not the grandfather.

+Why?
 Yes, death is statistically closer to my partner than it is to me, which means if we did have a child they might spend more of their life without a father than with one.
 But is that really reason enough to brand older parents’ decisions to have children as wrong?
 Isn’t life really about quality, not quantity?

-Death doesn’t play by the rules.
-Just because I’m younger and therefore statistically more likely to live longer than my partner, Michael, doesn’t mean I actually will.
-In fact, at 65, he’s healthier than I am.
-I remember being in secondary school when a boy in our class didn’t come in for a week because his father unexpectedly died – we were only 11.

-What’s more, I know Michael would be a great father.
-He already is – to his two children from his relationship with their mother, whch lasted for more than 30 years.
+He may be 65, but I know Michael would be a great father.
+He already is – to his two children from his relationship with their mother, which lasted for more than 30 years.

 He’s also a fantastic grandfather.
 When he’s with them, his obvious love for them never ceases to make me smile.
 Whenever a stranger’s baby coos at him and he coos back, I’m hit by a palpable longing to have a child with him.